efrenmartinez/backups-posts/2021/en/01-mi-plan-de-estudio-para-2021.md

 # Out of my comfort zone

-Up to this point all of the above have been Front-End themes, in an effort to get out of my comfort zone I want to venture a little more to Back-End:
+Up to this point, all of the the previous goals have been Front-End related topics, in an effort to get out of my comfort zone I want to dive in into Back-End:

 1. Docker and Docker Compose.
 2. PHP specifically Lavavel.